Webinars

 Listen again

-An overview of the National Trust climate adaptation guidance on paper and books, and the climate change-related risks to St Helena’s archive.
-With Nicola Walker, National Trust Senior Paper Conservator and Helena Bennett, St Helena National Trust.
+An overview of the National Trust climate adaptation guidance on paper and books, with Nicola Walker, National Trust Senior Paper Conservator and Helena Bennett, St Helena National Trust.

 Professor Sir Partha Dasgupta and INTO Chair, Dame Fiona Reynolds in conversation about how our economic model needs to include nature.